 - Wear comfortable shoes that provide adequate support.

 Patients with diabetes should have their doctor monitor their blood levels, as blood sugar levels play such a huge role in diabetic care.
 Monitoring these levels on a regular basis is highly advised.

 It is always best to inform your healthcare professional of any concerns you may have regarding your feet, especially for diabetic patients.
 Early treatment and routine foot examinations are keys to maintaining proper health, especially because severe complications can arise if proper treatment is not applied.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about How to Care for Diabetic Foot

 Gout is caused by an excess of uric acid that typically collects in the joints of the big toe.
 This commonly causes severe pain as a result of the inflammation around the big toe and surrounding areas.
 The majority of people who are afflicted with gout have a condition that is referred to as under-excretors, which is the inability to eliminate excess uric crystals from the urine.
 People who may be affected with this are diabetics and patients who may be obese or have heart disease.
 When certain types of foods are ingested, gout attacks may be more likely to occur.
 These may include shellfish, red meat or excessive alcohol.
 In severe and frequent gout attacks, small crystals may form in the kidneys, which may gradually increase in size to become kidney stones.
 If you have pain in your big toe and it appears to be red and tender, you may be experiencing a gout attack.
 It’s suggested to consult with a podiatrist as quickly as possible to discuss the best treatment options for you.